milesmgit/tandem-apprenticeship-quiz/README.md

 # To see working project without having to clone, download or configure anything - visit https://milesmgit.github.io/tandem-apprenticeship-quiz/

-# To run this program:
+# To run this program from your local machine:

 # 1) Clone the github repository online into a directory on your local machine of your choosing.

-Example - using terminal type 'mkdir nameOfYourDirectory'
+Example - using terminal type 'mkdir nameOfYourDirectory' [ENTER]

 # 2) cd into that directory and type 'git clone https://github.com/milesmgit/tandem-apprenticeship-quiz'